 5. Make Cleaning and Disinfecting a Top Priority

 During this time, cleanliness should be a top priority in the workplace.
 This means hiring a professional cleaning crew to disinfect your business location on a weekly (if not daily) basis.

-Although these uncertain times can be overwhelming for any business owner, it’s possible to resume operations if you comply with state and industry standards.
+These uncertain times can be overwhelming for business owners.
+Still, it’s possible to resume operations if you comply with state and industry standards.

 To implement these measures and make necessary purchases, you may want to pursue additional business funding.
 We know that having access to working capital

 during this time is a top priority, and we’re here to help.